Voice-Lab/VoiceLab/README.md

 3. <code>python3 -m pip install .</code>
 4. <code>python voicelab.py</code>

  Do not install the version on PyPi.
 It does not work.
+VoiceLab is not yet compatible with Python 3.11.

 ## Software Development Team